At St. Paul Lutheran Church, the Church Council is the keeper of the church vision. The council oversees the congregation’s mission by:

 - Caring for the church staff

 Chris serves as President of the St. Paul Church Council.
 He has been a member at St. Paul for about seven years and typically attends the 8:30 a.m. service.
 Chris is involved with various music ministries at St. Paul including Kantorei, Festival Choir, VBS Band, and instrumental music.
-Chris is a Regional Director of Operations for ABI, a hospitality company that is a BIGGBY COFFEE franchisee which also owns a quick service Mediterranean concept, Tabooli.
+Chris is the Director of Operations for ABI, a hospitality company that is a BIGGBY COFFEE franchisee and owns the quick service Mediterranean concept, Tabooli.

 Prior to recent retirement, Stan worked at (3) different corporations as Quality Director and Vice President, following early retirement from 3+ decades at General Motors.
 He currently works at a golf course pro shop part time, and leads a Life Group at St. Paul.